Fraternity & Sorority Life Housing Policies

 The chapter must designate one individual to serve as the House Manager.
 This individual will be responsible for:

-- Reading, understanding, and ensuring Chapter compliance with all applicable policies, procedures, deadlines, and documentation associated with Greek Housing.
+- Reading, understanding, and ensuring chapter compliance with all applicable policies, procedures, deadlines, and documentation associated with fraternity and sorority life housing.

 - Maintaining regular communication with the Housing Services Facility Coordinator assigned to the building.
 This includes a bi-weekly meeting with the Facility Coordinator during the fall and spring semesters.